rares-vsl/ecodocumentation/my-website/docs/analysis/business_requirements.md

    - **Exception Scenario:**
      - **Step 4:** If the uploaded file is not in SVG format or is invalid, the system displays an error message and prompts the admin to upload a valid file.

-### Navigation Between Setup Steps
-1. **Navigate Between Setup Steps**
-   - **Actor:** Admin
-   - **Description:** The admin moves back and forth between setup sections without losing progress.
-   - **Trigger:** The admin clicks the “Previous” button or on a step on the step indicator.
-   - **Preconditions:**
-     - The admin is authenticated and in the setup process.
-   - **Postconditions:**
-     - The system navigates to the selected setup step.
-     - Data from previous steps is preserved and editable.
-   - **Main Success Scenario:**
-     1. The admin clicks the “Previous” button.
-     2. The system navigates to the selected step.
-     3. Previously entered data is still available for review or modification.
-   - **Exception Scenario:**
-     - If there is unsaved information in the current step, it will be lost.
-The system displays a warning.

 ### Zone management
 1. **Create Zone on Floor Plan**
    - **Actor:** Admin
-   - **Description:** The admin creates zones by drawing polygons on the uploaded floor plan, naming each zone and customizing its color.
+   - **Description:** The admin creates zones by drawing polygon on the uploaded floor plan, naming each zone and customizing its color.
    - **Trigger:** The authenticated admin accesses the platform while on the “Create Zones” step of the setup.
    - **Preconditions:**
      - The admin is authenticated and in the setup process.